JohnMBrandt/JohnMBrandt.github.io/_portfolio/r-big-data-modeling.md

 The team’s winning analysis explored air pollution’s impact on consumer spending, visualizing its results in a series of interactive maps and case studies.

 Team members John Brandt, Matthew Moroney, and Sophie Janaskie, masters of environmental management candidates at the Yale School of Forestry & Environmental Studies, joined Angel Hsu, Assistant Professor at Yale-NUS College and Director of Data-Driven Yale, in accepting this award at a November 12th ceremony held at the United Nations COP-23 conference.

+{% include gallery caption="Photos of the event held at COP 23 in Bonn, Germany, November 2017." %}

 “Air pollution affects 90 percent of the global pollution and causes 7 million premature deaths.
 While studies exist to quantify these health impacts and the public health costs of air pollution, little data exist to estimate short-term impacts on people’s daily activities and behavior – what I call ‘micro-migrations,’” said Dr. Hsu.